-The technician or engineer working in an engineering laboratory requires a de power supply to power breadboard and prototype circuits.
-This power supply is ideal because it monitors both current and voltage simultaneously, limits current to protect the circuit, is adjustable over a wide range, and has excellent regulation and very low ripple.
+The technician or engineer working in an engineering laboratory requires a dc power supply to power breadboard and prototype circuits.
+This power supply is ideal because it monitors output current, output voltage, or an external DC voltage, limits current to protect the circuit, is adjustable over a wide range, and has excellent regulation and very low ripple.